CRI-iAtlas/shiny-iatlas/www/md/about.md

 ### TCGA PanCancerAtlas Immune Response Working Group

-The Immune Response Working Group (IRWG) is comprised of a diverse set of researchers devoted to exploring the relationship between tumors and the immune microenvironment and its impact on patient outcomes.
+The Immune Response Working Group (IRWG) comprised a diverse set of researchers devoted to exploring the relationship between tumors and the immune microenvironment and its impact on patient outcomes.
+This working group was one of many in the TCGA PanCancer Atlas initiative, each exploring a different aspect of cross-tumor type analysis.
+Each reported their findings in a  series of articles in Cell Press in April 2018.

 Highlights of the Thorsson et al. study include the following:

 + six identified immune subtypes span cancer tissue types and molecular subtypes;
 + immune subtypes differ by somatic aberrations, microenvironment and survival;